planl0s/Verify-Ldap-L4/README.md

 ---

-A simple role/permission authentication package for Laravel 4 that uses LDAP to do the Auth This package is a altered fork of the work of Toddish's Verify-L4 package which can be found at [github.com/Toddish/Verify-L4](github.com/Toddish/Verify-L4)
+A simple role/permission authentication package for Laravel 4 that uses LDAP to do the Auth.
+This package is a altered fork of the work of Toddish's Verify-L4 package which can be found at [github.com/Toddish/Verify-L4](https://github.com/Toddish/Verify-L4)

 ---